edwelo/moe_rms_1/ReadMe.md

 * Some staff went ahead and commented on other unfinished features.
 We explained that those were still under construction.
 But the entry functions do work and data entry can begin.
 * These should be fixed by Friday so staff can begin entering FY2018 data on Monday.

-Ongoing development

-* Ameeshi will create a new branch (called css) and work on styling and presentation
-* Edwel will create a new branch (called New_Branch) and work on populating, editing, and saving the two tables in the distribution form.

 ## 2018-07-07

 The app structure is complete and uploaded to Ameeshi's github today.